austb/forge-statsd/README.md

 ForgeStatsD.measure_request can also take a block of code to measure rather than a time.

-After every request, the application needs to call
+After every request, the application needs to call the following method.

 ```ruby
 ForgeStatsD.flush_times